 Then, Voyager 2 visited the Uranian system in 1986 and found an additional 10, all just 16 to 96 miles (26-154 km) in diameter — Juliet, Puck, Cordelia, Ophelia, Bianca, Desdemona, Portia, Rosalind, Cressida and Belinda — and each roughly made half of water ice and half of rock.
 Since then, astronomers using the Hubble Space Telescope and ground-based observatories have raised the total to 27 known moons, and spotting these was tricky — they are as little as 8 to 10 miles (12 to 16 km) across, blacker than asphalt, and nearly 3 billion miles (4.8 billion km) away.

 Between Cordelia, Ophelia and Miranda is a swarm of eight small satellites crowded together so tightly that astronomers don't yet understand how the little moons have managed to avoid crashing into each other.
-Scientists suspect there might still be more moons, closer to Uranus than any known.
+Anomalies in Uranus' rings lead scientists suspect there might still be more moons, closer to Uranus than any known.

-In addition to moons, Uranus may also have a collection of Trojan asteroids — objects that share the same orbit as the planet — in a special region known as a Lagrangian point.
-The first was discovered in 2013, despite claims that the planet’s Langrangian point would be too unstable to host such bodies.
+In addition to moons, Uranus may also have a collection of Trojan asteroids — objects that share the same orbit as the planet — in a special region known as a Lagrange point.
+The first was discovered in 2013, despite claims that the planet's Langrange point would be too unstable to host such bodies.

 Research & exploration